 Randy is a graduate of the University of Chicago’s chemistry program and is particularly interested in biochemistry and dental materials science.

 Having been a frequent visitor at the dentist’s office during childhood, Stacy came to admire the care and effort dentists put forth to help their patients achieve good oral health.
-Stacy is grateful for the opportunity to intern and learn from the Mannering Dental team.
+Stacy was grateful for the opportunity to intern and learn from the Mannering Dental team.
 Her goal is to work with patients to make sure they are happy and comfortable.

 As a recent graduate of the University of Illinois at Urbana-Champaign, her degree and undergraduate research in food science and human nutrition has allowed her to communicate and connect to individuals from diverse backgrounds.